Turmac/personal-web-academic/content/authors/admin/_index.md

 - Visitors
 ---

-I am a PhD student in Department of Computer Science & Engineering at Texas A&M University, advised by Professor Yoonsuck Choe.
+I am a PhD candidate in Department of Computer Science & Engineering at Texas A&M University, advised by Professor Yoonsuck Choe.
 My research interest includes Computer Vision, Computer Graphics, and Reinforcement Learning using Deep Learning.

-Joining WYZE Labs as Research Scientist Intern in 2021.